- I’m Deepak Malkani ex-PwC and Accenture consultant, now co-founder of a 5,000+ strong network of freelance consultants.

 One thing is clear: not every segment adopts independent consulting at the same pace.

-Take SMEs and startups.
-The interest is huge, the curiosity is there, but so is hesitation.
-I often meet founders who assume senior expertise is out of reach until they realize how surprisingly cost-effective independent professionals can be.
+I often meet founders who assume senior expertise is out of reach until they realise how surprisingly cost-effective independent professionals can be.

 Large corporations are the real tough nut to crack.
-HR functions are still married to the old permanent-hiring playbook, and procurement systems aren’t designed for independent consulting at all.
+HR functions remain tied to permanent-hiring mindsets, and procurement processes aren’t designed for independent consulting.

 Also read: Becoming Fractional CFO on Toptal: How I started earning 3-10x my salary!

-Today, every client I talk to, have one question: “What’s your AI play?”
+Today, every client I talk to has one question: “What’s your AI play?”

 I’ll give you an example: no AI bot can walk into a 40-year-old manufacturing business and convince hardened veterans to overhaul their processes.
 That takes human judgment and empathy.